Devathaiyai Kanden: Release and reception

-Devathaiyai Kanden was released on 14 January 2005, during Pongal alongside films like Ayya, Iyer IPS, Aayudham and Thirupaachi.
+Devathaiyai Kanden was released on 14 January 2005, during Pongal.
 Malini Mannath of Chennai Online wrote "It is Bhoopathypandian's first directorial venture and he can be appreciated for trying out something out of the routine here.
 If only he had polished up the earlier scenes too!".
 Visual Dasan of Kalki praised Pandian's direction, the performances of Dhanush and Sridevi.
 Malathi Rangarajan of The Hindu wrote, "Coherence is a casualty in [Devathaiyai Kanden] and so is tautness.
 The first half just languishes in light-hearted happenings that are anything but funny.
 It is in the last hour that the story gains some momentum".
 Sify wrote, "Bhoopthy Pandian, the debutant director has no clue about what he was trying to convey to the audience.
 All the characters are etched out in poor light and less said about the lead pair, the better!
 For a change, Deva’s lifted music is a blessing.
 The story, script, presentation is amateurish and the direction is incredibly lifeless and uninvolving".